An introduction to Azure Functions

 Service Bus Queue: Connect to other Azure or on-premises services by responding Service Bus queue messages

 Service Bus Topic: Connect other Azure services or on-premises services by responding to Service Bus topic messages

 How much does Functions cost?

-- Consumption plan - When your function runs, Azure provides all of the necessary computational resources.
-You don't have to worry about resource management, and you only pay for the time that your code runs.
+Consumption plan: Azure provides all of the necessary computational resources.
+You don't have to worry about resource management, and only pay for the time that your code runs.

 Azure Functions developer reference

 Provides more technical information about the Azure Functions runtime and a reference for coding functions and defining triggers and bindings.

-- How to scale Azure Functions
+How to scale Azure Functions

 Discusses service plans available with Azure Functions, including the Consumption hosting plan, and how to choose the right plan.

-- Learn more about Azure App Service
+Learn more about Azure App Service

 Azure Functions leverages Azure App Service for core functionality like deployments, environment variables, and diagnostics.